anuj-shrestha/NetworkInfoUtil/README.md

 # NetworkInfoUtil

-A network util to receive network and internet information.
+A network utility to receive network and internet information.

-Using rxjava observables this util class keeps checking availabilty of internet throughout the app runtime and keeps storing current network information in private fields which can be accessed through getters at any time from the object of this util class.
+This utility class leverages `RxJava` `Observables` to provide internet connectivity and network information, throughout the app runtime.

-To use this NetworkInfoUtil class, Create an object of this class in your activity/fragment and subscribe to getNetworkInfoChanges method.
+To use this `NetworkInfoUtil` class, create an object of this class in your `activity/fragment` and `subscribe` to the `getNetworkInfoChanges` method.

-Then register broadcast receiver by calling registerBroadcastReceiver method of this class.
+Then, register the broadcast receiver by calling the `registerBroadcastReceiver` on the object.

 ```
  MyNetworkInfo myNetworkInfo;
  private Disposable disposableNetworkSubscription;

  disposableNetworkSubscription = myNetworkInfo.getNetworkInfoChanges()
                 .subscribeOn(Schedulers.io())
                 .observeOn(AndroidSchedulers.mainThread())